mdelobelle/metadatamenu/docs/controls.md

 1. Right-click on the link (or context menu, ...)
 2. Click on "🟰 .... " to change the field's value
-3. The modal will display a grid of switches for preset values
+3. The modal will display a list for preset values
-4. Change the values by toggling the switches in the modal
+4. Change the values by clicking on the values in the list
-5. Click on the save button to save or click X or `esc` to cancel
+5. Click on the save button to save or click X or `esc` to cancel, or click the trash button to empty the field

 ### Cycle through preset values (type: `Cycle`)